Ask Experts Questions for FREE Help !

 Sep 10, 2007, 12:38 PM

 I think Bal made it sound too simple.
 Our code calls for 4" under the slab to pick up a toilet so the toilet and shower has to be jack hammered up and the drains resized and configured.
-Not knowing what way your sewer's running puts me at a disadvantage but it looks like you're going to hafta run a 2" line from the 30" lavatory to the main and connect the tub drain to it for a wet vent.
+Not knowing what way your sewer's running puts me at a disadvantage but it looks like you're gonna hafta run a 2" line from the 30" lavatory to the main and connect the tub drain to it for a wet vent.
 The bottom pic is a loop vent used to vent island sinks in the kitchen.

 Sure looks like the long way to go just to avoid running a regular vent.
 And that's what I suggest you do.
 Run a vent on one lavatory and revent the other into it.
 I don't know how happy the inspector's going to be with loop or Studor vents venting a entire bathroom group.
 Call and ask before you install.
 Regards, Tom